-XI.
+XII.
 COLLATERALIZATION, SAFEKEEPING AND CUSTODY

 A. Collateralization - The City requires that all uninsured collected balances plus accrued interest, if any, in depository accounts be secured in accordance with the requirements of state law.
 Financial institutions serving as City depositories will be required to sign a depository agreement with the City which details eligible collateral, collateralization ratios, standards for collateral custody and control, collateral valuation, rights of substitution and conditions for agreement termination.
-This requirement is applicable to both demand and savings deposits.